 2. Develop a Preparation Timeline

-See how many days or weeks you can divide that period into and then go for it with a determination.
+See how many days or weeks you can divide that period into and then go for it with determination.

 3. Get Registered